urbanware-org/salomon-bsd/README.md

 ### *OpenBSD*

-The `sed` command privided by default does not support the `i` (ignore case) flag.
-Due to this, the command-line arguments `--ignore-case` and
-`--highlight-upper` do not have any effect, as the filter terms are always case sensitive.
+The `sed` command provided by default does not support the `i` (ignore case) flag.
+Due to this, the command-line arguments `--ignore-case` and `--highlight-upper` do not have any effect, as the filter terms are always case sensitive.
 This also applies to the strings for the `--remove` argument.

 [Top](#salomon-bsd-port-)